Shounak2003/FuzzAIoT/README.md

 Contributions are welcome!
 Please fork this repository, create a feature branch, and submit a pull request.

 ## License 📄
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0.
+See the LICENSE file for details.